ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-10-05-resisting-colder-temperatures.md

 ## Installing a diesel heater

 Permanently heating the van in the winter with solar energy didn't seem scalable.
-I extend my setup with a diesel heater connected to the van's tank.
+So, I extended my setup with a diesel heater connected to the van's tank.
 Placed right behind the driver's cabin, it sucks cold air through a radiator and blows hot air into the back of the van.

 ![Diesel heater](/assets/images/IMG_3409.jpg)